|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 Professional Graduate Nursing Affairs Committee

-Under the provision of the Bylaws of the Board of Regents, students may appeal academic evaluations; discipline related to academic integrity and conduct and report a grievance.
+Under the provision of the Bylaws of the Board of Regents (see Chapter 5 of the Bylaws of the Board of Regents), students may appeal academic evaluations; discipline related to academic integrity and conduct and report a grievance.

 - It is recognized that students and faculty initiate, develop and maintain professional relationships in the teaching-learning process.
 To this end, it is strongly encouraged that students seek consultation with individual faculty whenever there are questions about the determination of a grade or disciplinary actions.
 In all cases, informal discussion between faculty and student is preferred to resolve any potential miscommunication in an evaluation that has been determined.
 As a result of this consultation, faculty will maintain the right to retain or change an evaluation.
 Factors such as misinterpretation of scoring, mathematical calculation, or other factors should be objectively discussed so that both faculty and student conclude the informal communication process with an understanding of the nature of the issue at hand.